nicobxez/frontiers-market-challenge/README.md

 ### Key Features

-- **CI/CD with GitHub Actions**: The project is configured with CI/CD pipelines using GitHub Actions for automated deployments to **Firebase Hosting**.
+- **ChatBot**: A ChatBot is configured using [PaLM API](https://extensions.dev/extensions/googlecloud/firestore-palm-chatbot), integrated with Firebase Functions and Firestore.
+It stores recent chats in order of the most recent date and filters the chat by user.
 - **Google Sign-In**: Users can sign in using their Google account.
 This feature is implemented and ready to use.
 - **Email Sign-In**: Users can sign in using their email and password.
 Note: Currently, no authorized email accounts are available for testing.
 - **Dynamic Views**: Sections of the website dynamically update based on user interactions and login status.
+- **Faithful Recreation**: The **Login** and **Home** pages are recreated as faithfully as possible to the official [Frontiers website](https://frontiersmarket.com/).
 - **Responsive Design**: The application is fully responsive and adapts seamlessly to any device, providing an optimal user experience on desktops, tablets, and mobile phones.
-- **Faithful Recreation**: The **Login** and **Home** pages are recreated as faithfully as possible to the official [Frontiers website](https://frontiersmarket.com/).
 - **Custom 404 Page**: A personalized 404 error page is displayed when users navigate to a non-existent route.
+- **CI/CD with GitHub Actions**: The project is configured with CI/CD pipelines using GitHub Actions for automated deployments to **Firebase Hosting**.
 - **Private Routes**: The feature for private routes is implemented and configured, although it is not yet utilized.

 ---